White powder on bodies: 2-month-old dead; found naked with woman, 8-year-old

-LOS ANGELES, California -- A two-month-old girl was pronounced dead after she was found naked alongside another young girl and a woman behind a market in the Historic South-Central neighborhood of Los Angeles early Thursday morning.
+LOS ANGELES – A 2-month-old girl was pronounced dead after she was found alongside another young girl and a woman – all naked and covered in white powder – behind a market in the Historic South-Central neighborhood of Los Angeles early Thursday morning.

 About 1:44 a.m., police responded to the rear parking lot of Numero Uno Market near the intersection of East 23rd and South San Pedro streets after someone reported hearing screaming, Los Angeles Police Department Capt.
 Mike Rimkunas said.

-Officers found a 26-year-old woman, an eight-year-old girl, and the two-month-old down in the parking lot with a white powdery substance around and on their bodies, Rimkunas said.
+Officers found a 26-year-old woman, an 8-year-old girl, and the 2-month-old down in the parking lot with a white powdery substance around and on their bodies, Rimkunas said.

 There were no signs of injury on any of the victims, Rimkunas said.